Eyuel29/auth_expo/README.md

 ### Run on Android Emulator

-1. Start Android Studio and launch an emulator
+1. Start Android Studio or VS Code and launch an emulator
 2. Press `a` in the terminal, or run:

 ```bash